 - Combining ingredients: Place the guavaberries, cinnamon, cloves, allspice, sugar, and water into a pot.

 - Adding rum: Mix the jam (with all the spices) and the rum, and let it rest in the refrigerator for a week.
-Strain and serve chilled.
+Serve chilled.

 - Los Cocolos - Origins